module-federation/module-federation-examples/different-react-versions/README.md

 - `app1` uses and older version of react, not compatible with react Hooks
 - `app2` uses a modern react version and its components are hooks based

+The adapter consumes both versions of react to "translate" the props into a fresh render.
+This could be presented as a HOC or federated components could have a legacy export containing the adapter build in.

 # Running Demo